alexperronnet/oc-02-booki/README.md

 # Booki

-> **Disclaimer**: This repository houses a project undertaken as part of my **Developer of Applications - JavaScript React** training program with [OpenClassrooms](https://openclassrooms.com/).
+> **Disclaimer**: This repository houses a project undertaken as part of my "**JavaScript React Developer**" training program with [OpenClassrooms](https://openclassrooms.com/).
 Upon the conclusion of the program on **September 20th, 2023**, the project will no longer be updated or maintained.

 ![Booki preview](./assets/preview.png)